prrrathm/Water-and-A.I./README.md

 # Water-and-A.I.

 This is a Project created for participation in Technosreshtha Competition, Oragnised in D.A.V.
-Sreshtha Vihar all media rights belong to the designated authors and creators I do not hold any right and since this Project is open Source the theme and design are too open source fell free to use them as you like.
+Sreshtha Vihar.
+All media rights belong to the designated authors and creators, I do not hold any right and since this Project is open Source, the theme and design are open source too, fell free to use them as you like.

 PS: Consider giving me some reviews if you like this or some bugs r glitches are there.